Senate intelligence chair sees ‘Wild West’ election risks from AI and disinformation

 The Russian disinformation group known as the Internet Research Agency has been disbanded, “but there are other like-kind groups that are kind of quasi, not-fully-governmental groups in Russia” that are active, Mr. Warner says.

-The C-SPAN video of The Monitor Breakfast with Mr. Warner can be viewed here.
 Following are more excerpts of the session, lightly edited for length and clarity.

 On U.S. tracking of advanced Chinese technology: